-C. STAFF REGULATORY GUIDANCE
+C. REGULATORY POSITION

-For Revision 2 of Regulatory Guide 1.192, the NRC reviewed the OM Code Cases listed in the 2009 Edition through the 2012 Edition of the ASME OM Code.
+For Revision 3 of Regulatory Guide 1.192, the NRC reviewed the OM Code Cases listed in the 2015 Edition and the 2017 Edition of the ASME OM Code.
 Appendix A to this guide is a complete list of all OM Code Cases published by the ASME.
-The table in Appendix A lists the action taken by the

-ASME (e.g., new or revised Code Case), the edition or addenda in which the Code Case was published, and the table in the regulatory guide where each Code Case may be found.
-Regulatory Guide 1.192, Revision 2, Draft Regulatory Guide (DG) 1297, would supersede the incorporation by reference of Revision 1.
-The Code Cases addressed by this regulatory guide are listed in three tables:
+The table in Appendix A lists the action taken by the ASME (e.g., new or revised Code Case), the edition or addenda in which the Code Case was published, and the table in the regulatory guide where each Code Case may be found.
+Regulatory Guide 1.192, Revision 3, supersedes the information in Revision 2.
+The Code Cases addressed by this regulatory guide are listed in four tables:

-- (1) Table 1, "Acceptable OM Code Cases," lists the Code Cases that are acceptable to the NRC for implementation in the IST of light-water-cooled nuclear power plants. - (2) Table 2, "Conditionally Acceptable OM Code Cases," lists the Code Cases that are acceptable, provided that they are used with the identified conditions (i.e., the Code Case is generally acceptable but the NRC has determined that the requirements in the Code Case, which are alternatives to the OM Code, must be supplemented in order to provide an acceptable level of quality and safety). - (3) Table 3, "OM Code Cases That Have Been Superseded by Revised Code Cases," lists Code Cases that have been superseded through revision.
+- (1) Table 1, "Acceptable OM Code Cases," lists the Code Cases that are acceptable to the NRC for implementation in the IST of light-water-cooled nuclear power plants. - (2) Table 2, "Conditionally Acceptable OM Code Cases," lists the Code Cases that are acceptable, provided that they are used with the identified conditions (i.e., the Code Case is generally acceptable but the NRC has determined that the requirements in the Code Case, which are alternatives to the OM Code, must be supplemented in order to provide an acceptable level of quality and safety). - (3) Table 3, "OM Code Cases That Have Been Superseded by Revised Code Cases," lists Code Cases that have been superseded through revision. - (4) Table 4, "Annulled OM Code Cases," lists the Code Cases that have been annulled by ASME.